 - If you are pregnant, or still able to get pregnant and/or breast-feed, there are specific risks you must discuss with your healthcare professional.
-Taking SOLU-MEDROL may: - slow the growth and cause low birth weight of the baby. - cause cataracts in babies.
-This risk is associated with mothers who take corticosteroids for a long period of time during pregnancy. - If you are breastfeeding or planning to breastfeed, tell your healthcare professional.
+Taking SOLU-MEDROL may: - slow the growth and cause low birth weight of the baby; - cause cataracts in babies.
+This risk is associated with mothers who take corticosteroids for a long period of time during pregnancy. - You should tell your healthcare professional if you are breast-feeding or planning to breastfeed as small amounts of corticosteroid medicines (such as SOLU-MEDROL) may get into breast milk.